Background GradientBackground Gradient

 Data retrieval is crucial to ensure customization when automations are being executed.

-- Which is crucial when Agents hand off and delegate tasks to each other agents can be grounded to company policies, knowledge, and procedures, just like real human employees.
+• This is crucial when agents hand off and delegate tasks to each other; agents can be grounded in company policies, knowledge, and procedures, just like real human employees.

-- This creates a clear chain of evidence—essentially a paper trail—that documents where each piece of information originated, which can be crucial for compliance and audibility.
+• This creates a clear chain of evidence—essentially a paper trail—that documents where each piece of information originated, which can be crucial for compliance and auditability.

 Key Difference #3: Developer Experience

-Both Inkeep & n8n offer visual editors that make it easy to connect steps in workflow or agents together.
+Both Inkeep & n8n offer visual builders that make it easy to connect steps in a workflow or agents together.

-A key difference lies in the underlying method in how they're connected in code.
+A key difference lies in how they're connected in code.

 n8n workflows are represented and connected through JSON.
 Each workflow is defined as a JSON object, which specifies the nodes, their parameters, and how they are connected to each other.
 This structure allows n8n to string nodes together and manage the flow of data between them in a visual and programmatic way.